bahamas10/basiccache.js/README.md

 ### cache.remove(key)

-Remove an entry from the cache, no errors are thrown if the key doesn't exist or is already invalidated
+Remove an entry from the cache, no errors are thrown if the key doesn't exist or is already invalidated.

 ### cache.clear()

-Remove all entries from the cache
+Remove all entries from the cache.

 ### cache.purge()

-Remove expired items from the cache
+Remove expired items from the cache.

+### cache.startTimer()

+Start the timer for purging expired items.

-### cache.sleep()
+### cache.cancelTimer()

-Clear the purgeInterval if it was set
+Stop the purge timer.

 License
 -------